 What Is BLW?

-You give your baby foods she can pick up and put in her own mouth, letting her take the lead.
+You give your baby foods they can pick up and put in their own mouth, letting them take the lead.
 The “weaning” in BLW means “start solids,” not stop nursing or bottle-feeding.

 The first solids should be finger foods your infant can feed herself, says Krista Yoder Latortue, a registered dietitian who specializes in pediatric nutrition.
 She says baby-led weaning encourages infants to explore what they're eating.

 In short, the technique skips over the spoon-feeding stage and makes your baby’s meals do-it-themselves affairs from the start.

 When your little one has control over what and how much she eats, it helps her learn the signals her body gives her about food, says Ashley Bufe, MD, a pediatrician in Decatur, GA.

 “With baby-led weaning, babies have their own say about when they're full or not interested,” Bufe says.
 “As parents, we tend to say, ‘Let's finish the jar, and then you can be done,’ but it’s important for babies to learn their own hunger cues.”

 More food may go on the floor or in your kid’s hair than in her mouth, and that’s OK, Latortue says.
 “Your role as the parent is to expose your infant to a variety of foods that are safe and healthy,” she says.
 “Not to get your infant to eat.”

 Studies show that having family meals at the table -- for children of any age -- sets up healthy eating patterns.
 “Your baby is influenced by what you do,” Bufe says.
 “Baby-led weaning lets them participate in the family meal.
 If they're eating the same foods you are, that's good modeling.”